Compile7/compile7.github.io/content/how-to-create-protected-routes-in-react/index.md

 ---
-title: "How to create protected routes in React"
+title: "How to Create Protected Routes in React"
-date: "2022-12-05"
+date: "2022-12-12"
+coverImage: protected-routes-in-react.png
 tags:
   - "React"
+  - "Authentication"
-description: "Lets learn how to create protected routes in react using this blog with an example "
+description: "In this tutorial, you'll learn how to create protected routes in React only to allow access to authenticated users for private paths and pages."
 author: "Shammir Baig"
+nextLabel: How to Learn Programming/Coding?
+next: how-to-learn-programming
 ---

-# How to create protected routes in React

-Protected routes allows users to access those routes or pages only if they satisfy the prior conditions(ex:Authenticated or not),if not they are redirected to the page which wish them to be redirected.
+Protected routes allow users to access a specific set of routes or pages only if they satisfy the initial conditions (e.g., Authenticated or not).
+If they do not meet requirements, they are redirected to a generic page, and access won't be granted.

-Lets see how to create Protected Routes in react with an example
+Let's see how to create Protected Routes in React with an example.

-## Getting Started:
+## Getting Started

-Use create-react-app to get a bootstrapped simple React application
+Use `create-react-app` to get a bootstrapped simple React application:

 ```sh
 npx create-react-app protect-routes
 ```

- Navigate to the folder you created by :
+Navigate to the folder you created as follows:

 ```sh
 cd protect-routes
 ```

-To start the React Application
+Start the React application:

 ```sh
 npm start
 ```

-Now,clean the App.js which returns a simple “Hello World” which makes sure that everything is running correctly.
+Now, clean `App.js`, which returns a simple “Hello World” to ensure that everything is running correctly.

 ```sh
 function App() {